 A vision describes the goal of the project.
 It can be emotive and a source of inspiration.
 For instance, by outlining how the final product makes the world a better place you can draw upon inspiration to create the end goal of your project.
 Describe the project's final goals.
 Explain who will use the product, and how he or she will take advantage from it.
 Make sure your vision is shared between all project stakeholders.
 Leave room in your vision for creativity and changes.
 Keep it short.

 A good starting-point is the elevator pitch:

-- FOR target customer
+- FOR the target audience

-- THE product name
+- THE project name

 - IS A product category

-- THAT key benefit
+- THAT offers the key benefit

-- UNLIKE primary competitor
+- UNLIKE primary competitor,

-- OUR PRODUCT further differentiation
+- OUR PRODUCT offers further differentiating benefits

 Personas can help identify the target users of your application and provide a common understanding among the design and development team.
 A persona is the representation of a user, based on empirical data.
 Personas describe the target users, giving a clear picture of how they're likely to use the system, and what they'll expect from it.
 The description includes a concise summary of characteristics of the user, their experience, goals and tasks, pain points, environmental conditions and even name.